A website template for academics

 • Modify individual pages, located in _pages/*.md, as appropriate

-The pages listed in the top navbar are located in _config.yml file.
-The typical options are already included or commented, though additional pages can be created and listed here.
+The pages in the top navbar are in the _config.yml file.
+The typical options are already included or commented on, though additional pages can be created and listed here.

 Creating or editing pages